goharbor/harbor/docs/user_guide.md

 After you have created a project whitelist, you can remove CVE IDs from the list by clicking the delete button next to it in the list.
 You can click **Add** at any time to add more CVE IDs to the whitelist for this project.

-If CVEs are added to the system whitelist after you have created a project whitelist, click **Add System** to add the new entries from the system whitelist to the project whitelist.
+If CVEs are added to the system whitelist after you have created a project whitelist, click **Copy From System** to add the new entries from the system whitelist to the project whitelist.

 **NOTE**: If CVEs are deleted from the system whitelist after you have created a project whitelist, and if you added the system whitelist to the project whitelist, you must manually remove the deleted CVEs from the project whitelist.
-If you click **Add System** after CVEs have been deleted from the system whitelist, the deleted CVEs are not automatically removed from the project whitelist.
+If you click **Copy From System** after CVEs have been deleted from the system whitelist, the deleted CVEs are not automatically removed from the project whitelist.

 ## Set Project Quotas